 SFDF is a division of the Food and Drink Federation (FDF).
-It consists of a team of permanent officials, an Executive Committee made up of senior industry representatives, a Members' Forum and a Suppliers' Forum.
+It consists of a team of permanent officials, an Executive Committee made up of senior industry representatives and a Members' Forum.

 SFDF has elected officers who work together to advise and support SFDF on a

 broad range of issues and activities, at both a strategic and tactical level.

 The committee consists of the SFDF Chair, two Vice-Chairs and representatives of

 full members.
 They are elected by the wider membership.

 Chair of SFDF: Archie Gibson, Agrico UK Ltd.

 Archie is SFDF's Chair and has been an active member of the SFDF for many